-Chris is a business and charity leader, specialising in the growth of small organisations.
-Chris is a Trustee of Just Like Us, an LGBT+ charity for young people; Non-Executive Director of Leaders Unlocked, a social enterprise giving young people a voice and has recently been appointed to the FA’s Inclusion Advisory Board.
+Chris is a highly strategic business and charity leader, specialising in the growth of small organisations on a global scale.
+Chris is a Trustee of Kick It Out, football’s Equality and Inclusion organisation; Just Like Us, an LGBT+ charity for young people; is on the Board of the Football Supporters’ Association and Non-Executive Director of Leaders Unlocked, a social enterprise giving young people a voice.

 Chris is of the firm belief that the Women's Equality Party is the only answer to our broken political system and a feminist analysis and solution-focus is the way to fix it.

 Leila is a mixed-race London resident, a dedicated charity worker for over 20 years and an avid equality rights campaigner.
 Leila recognises the deprivation, racism and sexism she experienced in her childhood does not have to be the reality.
 Society can, and should, be equal.
 She dedicates her spare time to WEP canvassing and sitting on the Executive, Steering and BAME Caucus Committees.
 She has also stood as a WEP councillor candidate and is currently standing as a GLA candidate.